The Top 5 Mistakes Bloggers Make on Twitter

 I know not everybody can be on Twitter all day long.
 If you only get a few minutes to use it once or twice a day, it can be tempting to do a bunch of tweets all at once.

 This is really annoying to the people who follow you!
-Their feed gets filled up with your tweets, and it can make you look spammy.
-It’s better to use something like the Buffer App to schedule your tweets out over the course of the day.
+Their feed gets filled up with your tweets, and it makes you look spammy.
+It’s better to use something like HootSuite or the Buffer App to schedule your tweets out over the course of the day.

 Scheduling tweets for the near future – this afternoon, tomorrow morning – is not a bad thing, as long as you use it judiciously!
 You want to be spontaneous too, and able to communicate with other people, so make sure to RT a few people occasionally, comment back to people and ALWAYS respond to your @mentions.